home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 ## Storage and usage

-When your installation send a payload, that payload includes a unique identifier, this identifier is used to make sure that future payload updates, only changes information from your installation.
+When your installation sends a payload, that payload includes a unique identifier, this identifier is used to make sure that future payload updates, only change information from your installation.
-The data is stored in CloudFlare's KV (Key-Value) store for the [Receiver](#receiver), and will be stored for a maximum of 60 days since last update.
+The data is stored in CloudFlare's KV (Key-Value) store for the [Receiver](#receiver), and will be stored for a maximum of 60 days since the last update.

 This is an example of how the information is stored:
 {% configuration_basic %}